Want to know how to tell what your dog is thinking?

 Knowing the dog’s energy level can help you diagnose what to expect from the dog, especially in training situations.

 2. Body Axis

 Dogs greeting one another will typically do so at the withers, or shoulder bone.
-The submissive dog will stand still as the dominant, confident dog will approach the submissive dog at the shoulder, forming a “T.”
+The submissive dog will stand still as the dominant, confident dog approaches at their shoulder, forming a “T.”

 Reading the body axis can help you understand how confident your dog is in any particular situation.

-A dog that is walking with a tall stride is confident — sometimes overly confident — and could be challenging you or another dog.
+- A dog who is walking with a tall stride is confident — sometimes overly confident — and could be challenging you or another dog.

-A dog that lifts one paw while sitting is either recognizing that you are dominant or showing a sign of insecurity.
+- A dog who lifts one paw while sitting is either recognizing that you are dominant or showing a sign of insecurity.

 4. Muscle Tone